-To get a better idea of what a Certified Management Accountant is, we’ll review what they do, what the requirements are to become certified, and how the CMA certification compares to the CPA and CFA.
+To get a better idea of what a Certified Management Accountant is, we’ll review what they do, what the requirements are to become certified, and how the CMA certification compares to the CPA and CFA designations.

 Certified Management Accountant Quick Facts